The Authoritarian ParentBy Dr. Margaret Paul

-Millions of children grow up to be responsible and successful adults and they were never hit or yelled at.
+Millions of children who were never hit or yelled at grow up to be responsible and successful adults.
 When you hit or yell at a child, you are role-modeling that it is acceptable to hit or yell at someone smaller than you.
 Do not be surprised if your children learn this from you and take it out on younger children.

 - Children are naturally unruly and need to be controlled.

 Children naturally want to please their parents.
-They are unruly when they are unhappy, hurt, angry, sugared out, chemically imbalanced, or have no other way to communicate.
+They are unruly when they are unhappy, hurt, angry, sugared out, drugged out, or have no other way to communicate.
 They need love rather than control when they are acting out.

 Some of the need to control comes from the expectations you may have for your children.
 Whenever you have expectations, you will feel upset when they are not met.
 Expectations have to do with what you believe your children will or should do if they love and care about you.
 Often, our expectations come from false beliefs about caring.